Nimrat1988/Elist-Ecommerce-WIP/README.md

 <img width="500" height="1141" alt="Loyalty Status" src="https://github.com/user-attachments/assets/3d5058ec-4d76-4e09-a25a-8361f3d952be" />

-- Non-loyalty customers outspent loyalty members in every year — but the gap is closing fast.
+- Non-loyalty customers outspent loyalty members in every year, but the gap is closing fast.
 - Loyalty revenue grew from $415K in 2019 to $2.7M in 2022 — a 6x increase.
 - Non-loyalty revenue collapsed from $7.2M in 2020 to $2.2M in 2022.
-- By 2022 the two groups were nearly equal in revenue — the program is gaining traction precisely as organic demand fails.
+- By 2022 the two groups were nearly equal in revenue, the program is gaining traction precisely as organic demand fails.